-- 1. Manage incoming mail to the appropriate recipient to ensure security of confidential information. - a.
+- 1. Incoming mail must be delivered to the appropriate recipient to ensure security of confidential information. - a.
 DPHHS staff route postal mail to the addressee. - i.
-CDCPB staff may designate another CDCPB staff to receive their addressed mail. - b.
-DPHHS staff direct postal mail not addressed to CDCPB staff or authorized user to the Section Supervisor or Program Coordinator. - c.
-The staff who opens the mail date stamps the document. - 2.
-Authorized users comply with the following restrictions when they mail confidential information. - a.
-Line lists do not contain identifiers pertaining to a disease or condition. - b.
-Send no more than 100 names and/or personal identifiers per envelope. - i.
-CDCPB staff hand deliver lists that contain over 500 names/personal identifiers to their recipient(s). - c.
-Provide instructions to maintain confidentiality for reporting providers.
-(Appendix D) - 3.
-Authorized users manage outgoing mail to ensure security of confidential information. - a.
+CDCPB and ESSB staff may designate another CDCPB and ESSB staff to receive their addressed mail. - b.
+The staff who opens the mail date stamps the document.

+- 2. Authorized users manage outgoing mail to ensure security of confidential information. - a.
 Use a double envelope system to mail confidential information. - i.
-Double envelope system procedure: - (a) Place address and return address on both envelopes. - (1) Do not place any disease or condition identifier on the outside envelope. - (2) Stamp inside envelope "CONFIDENTIAL."

-- (b) Place confidential information into inside envelope that is sealed, taped, addressed, and stamped "CONFIDENTIAL." - (c) Insert inside envelope into second, outside, envelope. - b.
+Double envelope system procedure: - (a) Place address and return address on both envelopes. - (1) Do not place any disease or condition identifier on the outside envelope. - (2) Stamp inside envelope "CONFIDENTIAL." - (b) Place confidential information into inside envelope that is sealed, taped, addressed, and stamped "CONFIDENTIAL." - (c) Insert inside envelope into second, outside, envelope. - b.
 Sender verifies that the information has been received. - i.
-Use a return receipt for any confidential package. - 4.
-Authorized users maintain a mailing log. - a.
-Include confidential items mailed, date sent, and notification or verification of receipt.
+Use a return receipt for any confidential package. - c.
+Line lists do not contain identifiers pertaining to a disease or condition.